How to Prepare Your Airbnb or Holiday Cottage for Christmas

 - Sweet treats – chocolates, candy canes & selection boxes

-- Reindeer dust for the children to sprinkle – and a carrot of course!
+- Reindeer dust for the children to sprinkle – and a carrot, of course

 Deck the halls